konopski/etc-kata/README.md

 ## Background

-In `src/main/resources` you will find two data files `consumption_data.json` and `consumption_data.csv`.
+Here you will find two data files `consumption_data.json` and `consumption_data.csv`.
 Both contain and identical set of data.
 This is;

 * Electricity consumption data for 3 sensors
 * 1 reading per hour on the hour for a single day